MAGICGrants/so-simple-theme/index.md

 ## MAGIC Funds and Public Infrastructure

-MAGIC Grants supports various cryptocurrency networks, which we believe are essential public payment infrastucture.
+MAGIC Grants supports various cryptocurrency networks, which we believe are essential public payment infrastructure.
 MAGIC Grants empowers communities to set up [MAGIC Funds](/funds/) for various projects deemed essential.
 These Funds are semi-autonomous and can choose to fund various qualifying activities, including educational materials, essential developer maintenance, research, and security audits.

 ## Announcements and Updates